 Like shooting stars?
-If so, mark your calendar for Sunday night, August 12-13th, to view the Perseid Meteor Shower, also know as “the Perseids,” one of the most popular meteor showers of the year.
+If so, mark your calendar for August 12-13th, to view the annual Perseid Meteor Shower, also known as “the Perseids,” one of the most popular meteor showers of the year.

 What Is the Perseid Meteor Shower?

 The Perseid Meteor Shower is an annual shower whose name derives from the constellation of Perseus, from which it appears to emanate.
 Almost all meteors seen on these nights will be members of the Perseid stream; tiny bits of space debris that were shed by the Comet Swift-Tuttle over past centuries.
 Each meteoroid slams into Earth’s upper atmosphere at 37 miles per second, creating an incandescent trail of shocked, ionized air.
 It’s this hot trail, not the tiny meteoroid itself, that we see.

 At the shower’s maximum, these meteors seem to diverge from a small area in northern Perseus.
 This is so far north that it’s already above the northeast horizon for most of the country when darkness falls.
 Hence some Perseids are seen as early as 9 or 10 o’clock.
 But only after midnight, when the radiant is high in the sky and we have been turned by the Earth onto its forward-moving side, do their numbers really begin to increase.
 Anyone at mid-northern latitudes who can escape bright city lights might see the oft-advertised 60–90 meteors each hour that makes this shower so gratifying.